-An evidence-based election requires convenient access to ballot sheets, ballot sheet images, and cast vote records for efficient and trustworthy public tabulation audits.
+efficient An evidence-based election requires convenient access to ballot sheets, ballot sheet images, and cast vote records for efficient and trustworthy public tabulation audits.
 Vendors should demonstrate how an election system provides all the information necessary for an independent Risk-Limiting Audit (RLA).

-Some example features/paper records that may be produced to support risk-limiting audits include the following:
+Some example features/paper records that may be produced to support risk-limiting audits.-For example, batch subtotal reporting by the voting system, may make the process of ballot sampling more efficient.

+include the following: